Bathroom Safety for Seniors: Easy Ways To Make A Bathroom Accessible and Safe

 The Main Reason for Medical Care Bracelet Use

-Medical care bracelets are used to call emergency services, and falls are the most common uses for them.
+Medical care bracelets and emergency buttons for the elderly are used to call emergency services, and falls are the most common uses for them.
 A fall can be caused by more than just a slippery floor.
 Many elders find it difficult to stand for long, even for things they've done all their life.
 Others have problems standing back up.
 Another problem is toiletries that are now too far away for the elder's range of motion.
 One reach too far and they may instead have to reach for their medical alert bracelet instead of the shampoo.

 Try These Easy Steps to Make a Bathroom Accessible and Safe for Seniors